KryptoniteDAO/Kryptonite/README.md

 ### Seilor Address on Sei Network:
 sei123gd6c6je3nmtjuvesuwhxphtuxgtuu6gu5ck3h5zcn6qqzzmgaqe85df2

+### Seilor bridge BSC to Sei Network:
+0xa8Ea7FF6443f6D08a690Fa51Ebe76319af1bA23d
 ## swap-extension
 This module abstracts interactions with swaps.
-Currently, it supports trading pairs from SparrowSwap.
+Currently, it supports trading pairs from astroport.
 In the reward distribution of the Staking module, users holding bSEI will receive kUSD rewards.
 This module's encapsulated interfaces enable SEI to kUSD conversions within the staking module.